CAE Reading and Use of English Practice Test 11

 Herald (v) — to be a sign of something good to come.
 The increase in salaries heralded the end of stagnation period in economy.

 Eclipse (v) — to make irrelevant by being better.
-Marks success at school was eclipsed by his sister’s victory in junior Olympics.
+Mark’s success at school was eclipsed by his sister’s victory in the junior Olympics.

 Avert (v) — to prevent something (usually smth. bad).
 Lucinda managed to avert her parents seemingly imminent divorce.

 Incentive (n) — an encouragement, a reason to do or keep doing something.
-Government is coming up with various incentives for young people not to leave the country.
+The government is coming up with various incentives for young people not to leave the country.

 Part 7